Salient Issue

 • Risk assessment and follow up-measures.
 Farmer organisations and plantations are encouraged to assess and reduce the risk of discrimination.
 To support these activities, Fairtrade Standards also suggest risk assessment indicators and typical preventive measures.

 • Positive action.
 Fairtrade Standards encourage projects that improve the social and economic positions of disadvantaged groups with the goal of achieving equity in the workplace/cooperative membership and decision-making.
 These projects can be funded with Fairtrade Premium.
+For example, in the Dominican Republic’s banana sector, Fairtrade supports the access to healthcare and education for migrant workers and their families.

 • Unionised workers.
 Workers’ rights to organise and negotiate collectively on wages and working conditions are protected in several ways in Fairtrade Standards.
 Please see the page on Labour Rights & Conditions for further information.